 - Where are the foreign embassies?
 Bangkok.

 - What should I read about Living in Thailand?
 Moving to Thailand by Vern Lovic, and Thai Black Book if you can find it.

 - Should I tip?
 Maybe.
 If you are on vacation and you can afford it – then tip.
 If you are on vacation and you spent your last $1000 to make it to Thailand, then I wouldn’t worry about it.
 If you feel great about the service you can offer a tip.
 Sometimes I tip at two different restaurants I like.
 Usually, I don’t tip.

 - What side of the road do Thais drive on?
-Opposite from USA, same as UK (England).
+Left side.
+Opposite from the USA, same as UK (England).

 - What is the predominant religion?
-Buddhist – about 99%.
-Some Muslims in south near Malaysian border.
+Buddhist – about 97-98%.
+Some Muslims in the south near the Malaysian border.

 - Where can I learn about Buddhism and meditation retreats in Thailand?

 - Is there a site dedicated to Wat Suan Mokkh meditation retreats at the International Dhamma Hermitage in Chaiya?
 There was, but an adult site took it over! .

 - Key Thai food phrase: “My Pet” – means, less spicy.
-It may still be spicy, but not overwhelming I hope.
+It may still be spicy, but not overwhelming.